 The supplemental application is required of all applicants to the South College PharmD Program.
 This is in addition to the PharmCAS application.
 Your application to the PharmD Program is not complete, and cannot be processed, until we receive your supplemental application.

-A single, nonrefundable fee of fifty dollars ($50.00) is charged for processing the South College School of Pharmacy Supplemental Application.
-The supplemental application, along with the $50.00 application fee (check or money order made payable to South College), should be returned to: School of Pharmacy, South College, 400 Goody's Lane, Knoxville, Tennessee 37922.
+A single, nonrefundable fee of sixty dollars ($60.00) is charged for processing the South College School of Pharmacy Supplemental Application.
+The supplemental application, along with the $60.00 application fee (check or money order made payable to South College), should be returned to: School of Pharmacy, South College, 400 Goodys Lane, Knoxville, Tennessee 37922.

 To download the supplemental application, click here.